Cyclists4Community/sputnik/README.md

 ### Deployment

+Deploy your app to [PWS](https://run.pivotal.io/) using the following steps:

+1. `grunt`
-Deploy your app to [PWS](https://run.pivotal.io/) using `./gradlew clean build deploy`.
-Connect to the ElephantSQL database on PWS and run migrations from `src/test/resources/migration.sql` to set up your database.
+1. `./gradlew clean build deploy`

+Connect to the ElephantSQL
+database on PWS and run migrations from `src/test/resources/migration.sql` to set up your database.